Below are quotations from a variety of Yoga texts.

 "The present moment is where eternity exists." - Sharon Gannon

-"The aim of Yoga, therefore, is not to change the body but to change our minds.
-That is a more profoundly political than overthrowing any government."
+"The aim of Yoga, therefore, is not to change the body but to change our minds."

 "Some people will say they don't want to be political.
 Well, you can't help but be political.
 Every action, every choice you make affects us all.
 To say that you are political is to say that you care about the world we all live in.
 Caring for others will bring you closer to liberation sooner than anything else will.
 And Yoga provides a wonderful template for responsible action."